ENAC-CNPA/Speckle.TopSolid/README.md

   Speckle connector for TopSolid
 </h1>
 <h3 align="center">
-    The Speckle Connector for TopSolid
+   Speckle is an open source data platform for interoperability in AEC.
 </h3>
 <br>
 <p align="center">